 High School Diploma with a GPA of a 2.0 or an equivalent GED.
-In addition, applicants must submit two professional letters of reference (Medical Assisting references).
+In addition, applicants must submit two professional letters of reference.
 Current CPR certification is preferred.
 Background checks will be required for employment.
 No transfer credits are accepted.